 That’s why we built CallRail to be a source of truth, cutting through the confusion and connecting real leads to real marketing efforts.

-But even more than that, ad platforms like Google Ads, Bing Ads, and Facebook tend to show data which, by default, assigns maximum credit to the platform itself.
+But even more than that, ad platforms like Google Ads, Microsoft Advertising (formerly Bing Ads), and Facebook tend to show data which, by default, assigns maximum credit to the platform itself.
 As a result, true lead numbers can be hard to come by, and often appear inflated.
 Over the years, our customers have consistently told us how valuable our software has been for them when it comes to sorting out the imbalances caused by this kind of platform bias.

 With CallRail Form Tracking, we aim to solve this problem even more thoroughly, giving users the ability to see their marketing performance through one of five commonly-used attribution models: First Touch, Lead Creation, 50/50, Qualified, or W-Shaped.